mikependon/RepoDB.NET/pages/home.md

 On the other hand, if you are to use a bare-metal micro-ORM, there are tendencies that most of your implementation will be verbose and are all text-based (SQLs).
 Even though you have a lot control with this, but it is quite tedious and is not practical in most cases.

 RepoDB mediates both the micro-ORMs and macro-ORMs.
-When using this library, your development experience is as simple as Dapper when opening a connection and as simple as Entity Framework when calling the operations.
+When using this library, your development experience is as simple as Dapper when opening a connection and is as simple as Entity Framework when calling the operations.
 It is the reason that makes this library the easiest-to-use ORM.

 ```csharp
 using (var connection = new SqlConnection(connectionString))